Janolan/x250-hackintosh/README.md

 What doesn't work (yet):

-- Trackpoint
+- `Trackpoint`
-- Trackpad Buttons
+- `Trackpad Buttons`
-- Wifi/Bluetooth (use a dirt cheap USB Wifi Dongle, like the TP-Link WN725N, or replace the Wifi Card with a Dell DW1560/Broadcom BCM94352Z)
+- `Wifi/Bluetooth` (use a dirt cheap USB Wifi Dongle, like the TP-Link WN725N, or replace the Wifi Card with a Dell DW1560/Broadcom BCM94352Z)
-- Card Reader
+- `PCI Card Reader`
-- VGA (use miniDP instead)
+- `VGA` (use miniDP instead)
-- Dual Battery indicator (it goes down to 7% when one of the batteries is empty and then just stays there and doesn't show the status of the second battery)
+- `Battery indicator` (it goes down to 7% when one of the batteries is empty and then just stays there and doesn't show the status of the second battery)

 ## Overview